Jordandde/FYDP/backend/README.md

 - `--help`: Produces a help message that lists all the available command-line arguments.

 - `--no_frontend`: If this flag is set, the front-end is not included in-the-loop and fake input is used instead.
+The fake input comes from a text file, which should be specified with this flag.
+For example, `./main --no_fpga --print_request --no_frontend test_matrices.txt`.
+The program will terminate after a single calculation.

 - `--no_fpga`: If this flag is set, the FPGA is not included in-the-loop and fake output is used instead.